Critical Path Drag calculator

 Whereas float is always off the critical path, drag is only on the critical path.
 In other words, only items that are on the critical path delay the end of the project.
 When looking to compress a schedule, it's very helpful to know which items offer the most opportunity simply because they are adding the most time!

 When using the Critical Path Method to schedule complex projects we can compute a quantity known as drag.
-Drag describes the impact that individual tasks have on the overall project duration due to their durations.
-For instance, a critical task with a duration of 3 months may have a drag value of (close to) 3 months.
+Drag describes the impact that individual activities have on the overall project duration due to their durations.
+For instance, a critical activity with a duration of 3 months may have a drag value of (close to) 3 months.

 This is often not a simple calculation.
 A critical path activity with a duration of 15 days may only have drag of 1 day—eliminate it entirely and the project would only be one day shorter!
 Elsewhere in the schedule, another activity with a duration of 6 days may have drag of 3 days.
 Find a way to reduce its duration by half, and the schedule will be compressed by 3 times as much!